 BAJAJ FINSERV DIRECT LIMITED

-Explore how Initial Public Offerings (IPOs) differ from Offers for Sale (OFS), including purpose, process, and investor impact.
+Title Description: An overview of how Initial Public Offerings (IPOs) and Offers for Sale (OFS) differ in terms of purpose, process, and regulatory structure.

-The IPO process involves regulatory approvals, a red herring prospectus, price discovery, and share allotment through a bidding mechanism.
+The IPO framework includes regulatory filings, disclosure through a draft red herring prospectus, price discovery mechanisms, and allotment of shares through an exchange-enabled bidding process.

 Key Differences Between IPO and OFS